georchestra/georchestra/doc/monit.md

 This one will test availability of /geoserver/public/wms?request=describelayer&layers=administrations&version=1.1.1 and alert if unreachable, or restart geoserver if unreachable for 3 times.

 In order to receive alert by mail, you'll have to configure your mailserver on each instance.

+You can see a lot of rules example on the M/Monit wiki : https://mmonit.com/wiki/Monit/ConfigurationExamples

 ## Centralize administration with M/Monit (Not free)